§ I — The Tracks Four halls, four conversations

 Two readers from the programme committee, drawn from the track you submitted to.
 Names are stripped before review.
 We follow IETF-style double-blind procedure.
 Decisions are by consensus of the two readers; ties go to a third.
 The committee chairs ratify all decisions, in pairs.

-§ VIII — Submit Live · open until 15 June 2026
+§ VIII — Submit Live · open until 15 July 2026

 Send it in.